In general, I’ve gone into this year with the goal of being more intentional (which I wrote all about here).

 I can’t talk about driving and commuting without mentioning the podcasts that I consume in the car.
 For all things creative and entrepreneurship, try Girlboss Radio, Ladies Who Lunch, Best Practice, StartUp For all things design and interiors, try Clever, The Chris Loves Julia Podcast, Young House Love Has a Podcast.
 I also love This American Life, ReplyAll and Death, Sex + Money.

-Breakfast is one of my favorite meals, but on a day when I have to head to set or have an early meeting, I’d rather give myself extra sleep or tea-making time than make a great breakfast.
+Breakfast is one of my favorite meals, but on a day when I have to head to set or have an early meeting, I’d rather give myself extra sleep – CBD oil is a god send for sleep! – or tea-making time than make a great breakfast.
 Instead, I grab a LÄRABAR nearly every single morning.
 They keeps me full for hours, they’re super healthy, and they taste good.
 I love their apple pie and peanut butter flavors.

 Cascara Latte + Sloane Tea